Real-time screening against

 For the countries concerned, inclusion in a FATF list means increased control of their cross-border payment transactions, enhanced due diligence (EDD) by correspondent banks on incoming and outgoing payments and considerable delays in payment processing and settlement.

-Which countries are included in the FATF grey list?
+Which countries are on the FATF grey list (25Q3)

 • Algeria